ultrasonoro9/ultrasonoro9.github.io/aboutme.md

 - 2013 - 2015 U.S. Department of Veterans Affairs, Video Conferencing Engineer
 - 2016 - 2017 BAE Systems, Video Services Engineer
 - 2017 - Now  NOAA, Audio Visual Engineer

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.